 Most of us know that kittens are very playful, and you can spend a lot of money on kitten toys!
 But what do kittens really like to play with?
 And what do they do all day?

 Well, perhaps the largest part of your new kitten’s time will be spent sleeping.
 Cats sleep a lot throughout their lives, but an 8 week old cat really does sleep for much of the day, and your kitten will probably be asleep for at least 18 hours out of every 24.
+If you have bought two kittens, they will probably sleep curled up together for much of the time.
+Later they may appreciate their own beds.

 When your kitten is awake, he’ll enjoy playing with toys, and for a ‘quick shopping guide’ we have put together a collection of our own kittens’ favorites.